OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 ---
-ms.date: 05/15/2020
+ms.date: 05/17/2020
-description: 'Use `OfficeRuntime.storage` to save state and data with UI-less custom functions.'
+description: 'Use `OfficeRuntime.storage` to save state and data with custom functions that don't use a task pane.'
-title: Handling data and state in UI-less custom functions
+title: Handling data and state in custom functions that don't use a task pane
 localization_priority: Normal
 ---

 # Handling data and state in UI-less custom functions

-UI-less custom functions don't run in the shared runtime like ordinary custom functions.
+Custom functions that don't use a task pane or have other user interface elements (UI-less custom functions) don't run in a shared runtime like ordinary custom functions.
 Instead, they use a JavaScript-only runtime, meaning that interaction with the task pane requires additional steps.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]